Skip to main content

 Download Codex for Windows

-The beta listing is separate:
+The beta listing is a separate Store product:

 Codex (Beta) on Microsoft Store